danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/system_architecture.typ

 // TODO: ACM return path
 // TODO: Reerence link analysis
-Due to the limitation of scope for this project, the particulars of the channel measurement has been underdeveloped.
-The two main factors are accuracy and frequency.
+Due to the limitation of scope for this project, the particulars of the channel measurement has not been investigated, there are two requirements that require definition: Accuracy and frequency of updates.

 As identified in TODO:, the main varying factor is the distance from the ground station to the satellite which can be computed in advance, giving #acr("VCM").
-Interference has not been extensively analysed, but is expected to be a significant and varying factor.
+Interference has not been analysed thusfar, but is expected to be a significant and varying factor that cannot be predicted.

 Another important factor for the system is "in the blind" communications, i.e. downlink data transmission without any uplink communications from the ground station.
 Under these conditions, there is no return channel to facilitate #acr("ACM") operation.
 Additionally, prescheduled #acr("VCM") operation requires orbit position information that may not be present.
 For this reason, the lowest MODCOD of QPSK 1/4 shall be used, as this maximises availaibility.